Friday, April 18, 2014

 His real-life interests include art, travel, writing, design, psychology, the beach, & exercise (grudgingly at times).

-We're now officially into the first full week of 2014.
-If you're anything like me, you're already having trouble sticking to your New Year's resolution.
-In fact, I think I broke seven years worth of resolutions just last month.
-Yes, I write them down.
-Unfortunately.
-So, it was in this spirit that I took a hard look at many of articles out there listing some of 2014's best apps to help you to stick to your guns.
+We're now well into what we can safely call "the deep freeze", aka January 2014.
+If you're anything like me, you're already having trouble sticking to your New Year's resolution(s).
+In fact, all of this hypothermia-escaping hibernation has lead to extra pounds and lots of general laziness.
+Sad but true.
+Clearly I need some help.
+So, it was in this spirit that I took a hard look at many of 2014's best apps to help you to stick to your guns.

 Following are some of the best I could find.
-Covering everything from searching for a new job to learning a new language to losing those extra holiday pounds.
+Covering everything from searching for a new job (I have the worst boss — myself) to learning a new language to losing those extra holiday pounds.
 If you see something here you like, or if you think I've left out a great app, I'd love to get your feedback.
 You can leave it in the comments section here, or you can find me on Twitter at @bobbbyg.